openstack-archive/fuel-docs/pages/installation-instructions/0060-understand-the-manifest.rst

   }
   ### NETWORK/QUANTUM END ###

-All of this assumes, of course, that you're using Quantum; if you're using nova-network instead, only these values apply.
+All of this assumes, of course, that you're using Neutron; if you're using nova-network instead, only these values apply.

 Defining the current cluster
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^